espressif/esp-idf/examples/protocols/mqtt/tcp/README.md

 # ESP-MQTT sample application
 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example connects to the broker URI selected using `make menuconfig` (using mqtt tcp transport) and as a demonstration subscribes/unsubscribes and send a message on certain topic.
+This example connects to the broker URI selected using `idf.py menuconfig` (using mqtt tcp transport) and as a demonstration subscribes/unsubscribes and send a message on certain topic.
 (Please note that the public broker is maintained by the community so may not be always available, for details please see this [disclaimer](https://iot.eclipse.org/getting-started/#sandboxes))

 Note: If the URI equals `FROM_STDIN` then the broker address is read from stdin upon application startup (used for testing)